 - Involvement Conference: Trending In the Public Sector

 Transportation Alternatives is New York City's leading transportation advocacy organization, with a citywide network of 100,000 supporters committed to better bicycling, walking and public transit in the five boroughs.
 Our mission is to reclaim New York City's streets from the automobile, and to advocate for bicycling, walking and public transit as the best transportation alternatives.

 Summary of Position We are seeking a self-motivated and energetic person to coordinate campaigns that will make Brooklyn's streets safer and more accessible for people to walk, ride bikes and take public transportation.
 Applicants should be familiar with current local politics, have experience in political and/or community organizing and have a strong affinity for the mission of Transportation Alternatives.

 Most of your time will be spent working with people and neighborhood leaders in Brooklyn to organize support for measures that make local streets safer for biking and walking.
 This will not be a traditional 9-5 position.
 Night and weekend work will be required, as you will need to attend community board meetings, meet with local community members in the evening and conduct outreach events on the weekends.
-The position will entail approximately 20 hours of work per week.

 Primary responsibilities include, but are not limited to: